eyeem/EyeEm-iOS-SDK/README.md

 # EyeEm iOS SDK
 ***

-This is the first interation of our iOS wrapper.
-It uses ARC, so the development target is 5.0.
+This is the first iteration of our iOS wrapper.
+It uses ARC, so the minimum deployment target is 5.0.
 Please read first our main [API documentation](https://github.com/eyeem/Public-API#eyeem-api).

-It's inpsired by the [Facebook iOS SDK](https://github.com/facebook/facebook-ios-sdk), [500px iOS SDK](https://github.com/500px/500px-iOS-api) and [crino](https://github.com/crino).
+It's inspired by the [Facebook iOS SDK](https://github.com/facebook/facebook-ios-sdk), [500px iOS SDK](https://github.com/500px/500px-iOS-api) and [crino](https://github.com/crino).
 ## Getting Started
 ***

 1. Register your app at [EyeEm](http://www.eyeem.com/developers)
-2. put `#import "EyeEmAPI.h"`in your .h
+2. Add `#import "EyeEmAPI.h"`in your .h
 3. To initialize the API use `[[EyeEmAPI alloc] initWithClientId:client_id]`
 4. Link your project with CoreLocation.framework, if you haven't already.

-###with OAuth
+###OAuth Authentication

 If you want to use OAuth authentication you have to implement the API in your AppDelegate.
 Also you need to do the following steps: